 Substantially all U.S. domestic Company employees are eligible to participate in The Travelers 401(k) Savings Plan (the Savings Plan).
 Eligible employees can contribute to the Savings Plan, and the Company makes a matching contribution into the employee's Savings Plan account, subject to limitations described below.
-In addition, starting on January 1, 2020, when an eligible U.S. employee makes a payment toward his or her student loans, the Company makes a contribution of that amount into the employee's Savings Plan account, subject to limitations described below.
+In addition, when an eligible U.S. employee makes a payment toward their student loans, the Company makes a contribution of that amount into the employee's Savings Plan account, subject to limitations described below.
 The total annual amount of the Company's matching contributions, student loan repayment contributions or a combination of both is the lesser of 5% of eligible pay or \$7,000, which becomes 100% vested after three years of service.
 All Company contributions to the Savings Plan are made in cash and invested according to the employee's current investment elections and can be reinvested into other investment options in accordance with the terms of the Savings Plan.
-The Company's non-U.S. employees participate in separate savings plans.
-The total expense related to all of the savings plans was \$132 million, \$123 million and \$118 million for the years ended December 31, 2020, 2019 and 2018, respectively.
+The Company's non-U.S. employees and certain domestic employees participate in separate savings plans.
+The total expense related to all of the savings plans was \$139 million, \$133 million and \$132 million for the years ended December 31, 2022, 2021 and 2020, respectively.